matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 ## Security considerations

-This proposal relies on servers to communicate when self-signing or user-signing keys are deleted and replaced.
+This proposal relies on servers to communicate when cross-signing keys are deleted and replaced.
 An attacker who is able to both steal a user's device and control their homeserver could prevent that device from being marked as untrusted.

 ## Conclusion

-This proposal presents an alternative cross-signing mechanism to MSC1680.
+This proposal presents an alternative cross-signing mechanism to MSC1680, allowing users to trust another user's devices without needing to verify each one individually.